-An actor for more than 30 years, Kelly Lapczynski has worked primarily on and behind Tennessee stages, including a management position in Nashville's oldest professional theatre, Chaffin's Barn.
-She also performed on and off stage for the Mystery.COMedy theatre program at the Gaylord Opryland Resort and was an ensemble member of the Parnassus Repertory Company, under the direction of Royal Shakespeare Company alumnus Roy Henderson.
+An actor for more than 30 years, Kelly Lapczynski has worked primarily on and behind Tennessee stages, including a management position in Nashville's oldest (and now shuttered) professional theatre, Chaffin's Barn.
+She also performed on- and off- stage for the Mystery.COMedy theatre company at Nashville's Gaylord Opryland Resort and was an ensemble member of Monteagle's Parnassus Repertory Company, under the direction of Royal Shakespeare Company alumnus Roy Henderson.

-Kelly's business background includes management positions in every job she’s held since the age of 17, from the programming, news, and public affairs departments of several independent radio stations to a seventeen-store regional division of corporate furniture stores.
+Kelly's business background includes management positions in every job she’s held since the age of 17, from the programming, news, and public affairs departments of group-owned and independent radio stations to the regional office of a 17-store division of corporate furniture stores.

-Prior to accepting a role as Communication Specialist for a fiber-to-the-home utility company (which boasts a television network on which she serves as writer, anchor and host of nightly newscasts as well as talk and cooking shows), she was the editor of a bi-weekly micropolitan newspaper, The Tullahoma News.
+Prior to accepting a role as Communication Specialist for a fiber-to-the-home utility company (which boasts a television network on which she writes and anchors the nightly newscasts and hosts local talk and cooking shows), she was the multi-award-winning editor of a bi-weekly micropolitan newspaper, The Tullahoma News.